UHF Library Tag: Enhancing Book Management Efficiency

 Future Development Directions of UHF Library Tags

 With technological advancements, UHF library tags are developing towards green environmental protection, anti-counterfeiting, anti-transfer, and diversification of raw materials.
-Future tags will use special inks to directly print antennas on various materials and then bind chips.
+As a professional rfid manufacturer, we ensure future tags will use special inks to directly print antennas on various materials and then bind chips.
 The chips in these tags can have globally unique coding information that only authorized manufacturers can read.
 This coding method ensures the uniqueness of the tags and prevents information copying and transfer, thereby enhancing the security and reliability of book management.

 In addition, future tags will focus more on environmental protection and user-friendliness.
 The new tag materials will not only prevent reuse but also quickly break apart when torn to ensure they cannot be reused.
 Using special adhesives can effectively prevent second heating transfers, further enhancing the anti-counterfeiting capability of the tags.